Twinned Drinks at Milk Cafe

-At the start of 2015, CCA appointed Viviana Checchia to the new role of Public Engagement Curator.
-The generous support of the Esmee Fairbairn Foundation has enabled her to develop a public engagement programme that aims to extend access to CCA’s programming and has – at its heart – the prospect of social and cultural change explored through art.
+In 2015, CCA began a new public engagement programme.
+The generous support of the Esmee Fairbairn Foundation enabled us to develop a programme that had – at its heart – the prospect of social and cultural change explored through art.
 Major public engagement projects developed since 2015 were:

 Cooking Pot launched in September 2015.
 It explored how food brings people together and allows us to express different aspects of our culture.
 Cooking Pot drew upon the culinary knowledge of local communities to reveal more about the cultures present here in Scotland.
 It also aimed to increase general awareness of food and food production.
 CCA worked with a huge range of social enterprises, collectives, cafes and individuals from across Glasgow.
 There were cooking classes, workshops, talks and film screenings across a five-year period.

 In 2016, Invisible Knowledge was a group for independent researchers in the arts.
 Based at CCA, the group was primarily aimed at PhD students, independent and early career researchers.
 Participants came through an open call for members.
 Co-convened with Emma Balkind and Tiffany Boyle, Invisible Knowledge addressed knowledge production within Glasgow.
 The group’s purpose was to use their collective and individual research to inform a public programme of events.
 Supported by Research at The Glasgow School of Art, University of Glasgow and SCAN.

 In 2016, Botanic Concrete engaged participants to join with us in a research group reimagining the Garnethill area.
 The group included artists, teachers, gardeners, social workers, students, residents and members of the public who interact with Garnethill.